The Facts About Carnival Ride Accidents

 - Disclaimers on admission tickets.
 Tickets often have disclaimers, saying visitors absolve the carnival of all liability upon entering the place.
 If you signed such a disclaimer, you might have waived your right to pursue compensation.

 However, each case is unique, and just because a carnival may come armed with one or more of these or other defenses does not necessarily mean you cannot recover compensation.
 This is where an experienced carnival accident attorney can come in handy.
 An attorney can analyze the accident and come up with counter-arguments to such defenses.
+If your accident happened in Texas, the attorneys at George Salinas Injury Lawyers is here to help, contact our law firm to schedule your free case evaluation.

 For instance, the assumption of risk is not always applicable.
 A lawyer might show how the injured party could not have predicted, and thus assumed the risk, of a loose screw, the operator having inadequate training, or the ride received little to no inspection.
 Disclaimers on tickets often do not let a carnival off scot-free.
 A lawyer could argue that the language was vague and did not cover the circumstances leading to the accident.